TL;DR

 Shubman Gill's Record-Breaking Century Steers India to Safety

-Captain Shubman Gill led from the front with a sensational 103 off 238 balls, anchoring India’s second innings with composure and class.
-His fourth century of the series made him the first Indian to achieve this feat in a Test series in England, surpassing Virat Kohli’s record of 655 runs in a series against England in 2016.
-Gill’s knock was pivotal in overturning a daunting 311-run deficit, forging a 174-run partnership with KL Rahul that lasted 417 balls and frustrated England’s bowling attack.
-Despite falling to Jofra Archer just before lunch, Gill’s innings laid the foundation for India’s resistance.
+Captain Shubman Gill led from the front with a sensational 103 off 238 balls, anchoring India's second innings with composure and class.
+His fourth century of the series made him the first Indian captain to achieve this feat in a Test series in England.
+Gill's knock was pivotal in overturning a daunting 311-run deficit, forging a 174-run partnership with KL Rahul that lasted 417 balls and frustrated England's bowling attack.

 KL Rahul's Gritty 90 Bolsters India's Fightback

 KL Rahul played a crucial supporting role, scoring a resolute 90 off 230 balls.
-His disciplined batting alongside Gill ensured India survived two wicketless sessions on Day 4, reducing England’s lead to 137 runs by stumps.
-Rahul’s innings ended agonizingly short of a century when Ben Stokes trapped him lbw with a low-keeping delivery, but his contribution was vital in setting the tone for India’s defiance.
-Rahul’s performance also brought him within 11 runs of joining Sachin Tendulkar, Sunil Gavaskar, and Rahul Dravid in the elite group of Indian batters with 1,000 Test runs in England.
+His disciplined batting alongside Gill ensured India survived two wicketless sessions on Day 4, reducing England's lead to 137 runs by stumps.
+Rahul's innings ended agonizingly short of a century when Ben Stokes trapped him lbw with a low-keeping delivery, but his contribution was vital in setting the tone for India's defiance.

 Ravindra Jadeja and Washington Sundar's Heroic Centuries Seal the Draw

 With India still trailing by 88 runs at lunch on Day 5 and facing a precarious situation, Ravindra Jadeja and Washington Sundar stepped up with remarkable centuries.
 Jadeja, dropped on the first ball by Joe Root, capitalized on the reprieve to score an unbeaten 100, showcasing his trademark resilience.
 Washington Sundar, promoted to No. 5, played with fluency and tempo, smashing a six and a four en route to his maiden Test century.
-Their 139-run partnership erased England’s lead, taking India to 419/4 and a 108-run advantage by the evening session.
-When England captain Ben Stokes offered a draw, India, with Jadeja and Sundar nearing their milestones, refused, batting on to secure their tons and the draw.
-This heroic stand ensured India fought back from a near-impossible position.

 England's Dominance Thwarted by India's Resilience

-England, powered by Ben Stokes’ 141 and Joe Root’s 150, had posted a mammoth 669 in their first innings, taking a 311-run lead over India’s 358.
-Stokes’ century, his first in over two years, and a five-wicket haul (5/72) put England in a commanding position.
-However, India’s batters, led by Gill and Rahul, and later Jadeja and Sundar, neutralized England’s attack on a flattening pitch.
-Despite Jofra Archer’s breakthroughs and Stokes’ relentless bowling, England could only manage four wickets across 142 overs, with rain forecasts adding to their challenges.
-The draw was a testament to India’s depth and determination.
+England, powered by Ben Stokes' 141 and Joe Root's 150, had posted a substantial first-innings total, taking a 311-run lead over India's 358.
+Stokes' century and his bowling contributions put England in a commanding position.
+However, India's batters, led by Gill and Rahul, and later Jadeja and Sundar, neutralized England's attack on a flattening pitch.

 Key Moments and Records from the 4th Test